Asthma Image

 • Exercise with Care

-Emotional distress, worry, and even strong emotions like crying or laughing can trigger symptoms.
-Meditation, deep breathing, and counseling minimize emotional triggers and support improved control over asthma.
+Emotional distress, worry, and even strong emotions that may include crying or laughing can trigger symptoms.
+Meditation, deep breathing, and counseling minimize emotional triggers and enable greater self-control over asthma.

-Asthma and smoking are a dangerous combination.
-Whether it’s active smoking or passive smoking asthma exposure, the damage to your lungs is significant.
-Creating a smoke-free environment is non-negotiable in asthma care.
+Asthma and smoking are a deadly combination.
+Whether active smoking or passive smoking asthma exposure, they are both detrimental to your lungs.
+Therefore it is critical to create a smoke-free environment for proper asthma management.

 • Have a Healthy Weight